OpenScienceLabs/opensciencelabs.github.io/pages/blog/call-for-interns/index.md

 The Open Science Labs (OSL) has announced its Internship and Learning Program for the first cycle of 2024, in collaboration with The GRAPH Network.
 The program offers opportunities for mentors and student/collaborators, although it is unpaid.
 Project proposals must be open source, have a Code of Conduct, define clear tasks for interns, and have at least one mentor.

-## Collaboration:
----

-Open to all individuals eager to contribute to open source projects, applicants must be at least 18 years old.
-Each project defines specific criteria and establishes a minimum time commitment for participants.
-The internship cycle spans three months and can be extended through mutual agreement.

 ## Initial Guidelines for Internship Program Candidates:
 ---